RaphHaddad/in-memory-tests/README.md

 # README

-An application that demonstrates how to write different types of tests using ASP.NET core
+An application that demonstrates how to write different types of tests using ASP.NET core.

 ## Run The Site